ukparliament/ontologies/meta/weeknotes/2023/06/index.md

 ## On the mystery of parliamentary papers

-Boss 'brarian [Anya](https://mastodon.me.uk/@anyaso) continues to prod ponder as to what the hell a 'parliamentary paper' is.
+Boss 'brarian [Anya](https://mastodon.me.uk/@anyaso) continues have us ponder as to what the hell a 'parliamentary paper' is.

-HERE

 We know there are papers in which Parliament takes an interest and are referred to as parliamentary papers.
 And that there are papers in which Parliament takes an interest in that are papers, but not parliamentary ones.
 We suspect this is an important distinction; the [second paragraph of Erskine May on the subject of impact assessments for bills is quite adamant that they're not parliamentary papers](https://erskinemay.parliament.uk/section/4986/impact-assessment/).
 But the boundaries are still blurred.
 At least to us.

 To that end, Thursday saw an in-pixel card-sorting exercise with Messrs.
 Hennessy and Korris.
 We think we've [found some clarity](https://github.com/ukparliament/ontologies/blob/master/paper/meta/parliamentary-papers.svg) but remain keen to see what other clerks think.
 Looking at you [Martyn](https://twitter.com/martynpatrick).
 Thanks Mike.
 Thanks Matt.